singh-man/books/crackingTheCoding/16_moderate.md

 81 }
 ```

-Note that we've chosen to makeLinkedListNode an inner class of Cache, since no other classes should need access to this class and really should only exist within  the scope of Cache.
+Note that we've chosen to make LinkedListNode an inner class of Cache, since no other classes should need access to this class and really should only exist within the scope of Cache.

-**16.26  Calculator:** Given an arithmeticequationconsistingofpositiveintegers,+,-,* and/ (no parentheses), compute t he result.
+**16.26  Calculator:** Given an arithmetic equation consisting of positive integers,+,-,* and/ (no parentheses), compute the result.

 EXAMPLE